The Living Standards Framework (LSF) represents the Treasury’s perspective on what matters for New Zealanders’ wellbeing, now and into the future.

-The framework continues to develop as the evidence improves and we learn more about what is needed to make it more useful to officials and ministers.
+We continue to develop the framework to reflect the feedback we have heard and as we learn more about what is needed to make it more useful in our advice to officials and ministers.

 The Treasury is planning to refresh the LSF in 2021, developing the framework to better reflect Māori and Pasifika world views; what matters for child wellbeing; and the different ways in which culture contributes to wellbeing.
 We plan to release discussion papers during 2020, and to work closely with Māori and Pasifika communities to understand how broader perspectives might be reflected in the LSF.

 We will also be aiming to include relevant indicators in the LSF Dashboard, a measurement tool used within the Treasury to view and compare indicators of wellbeing.
 See: Measuring wellbeing: the Living Standards Framework Dashboard.